-New York Institute of Technology has been and continues to closely monitor the COVID-19 outbreak as it develops.
-Our top priority is the health and safety of the New York Tech community through this rapidly evolving situation.
+New York Institute of Technology continues to monitor local, state and federal guidelines related to COVID-19.
+Our top priority is the health and safety of the New York Tech community.

 The following resources will help you navigate how New York Tech is responding to COVID-19 as well as help you learn who members of the New York Tech community can contact for more information.